-In group therapy approximately 6-12 individuals meet face-to-face with a trained group therapist.
-Group therapy is a shared therapeutic experience which includes the presence of others who are working through similar issues.
-The focus can be on interpersonal relationships or on particular concerns shared by the group members.
-Group therapy is offered to help people reach a myriad of different therapeutic goals.
+In group counseling approximately 6-12 individuals meet face-to-face with a trained group therapist.
+Group counseling is a shared therapeutic experience which includes the presence of others who are working through similar issues.
+The focus can be on interpersonal relationships or on particular concerns shared by the group members, and is offered to help people reach a myriad of different therapeutic goals.

 Types of Groups